SoftwareSystemsLaboratory/prime-pipeline/README.md

 ## About

-The Software Systems Laboratory (SSL) CLIME Pipeline Project is an example pipeline that computes metrics of a repository.
+The Software Systems Laboratory (SSL) PRIME Pipeline Project is an example pipeline that computes metrics of a repository.

 The pipeline *only* calculates metrics for the `HEAD` branch of a repository.